-The Company operates as a general contractor in the Canadian construction market with offices in: St. John's, Halifax, Saint John, Wabush, Montreal, Ottawa, Toronto, Winnipeg, Calgary, Edmonton, and Vancouver.
-The Company and its predecessors have been in operation for 100 years.
-The Company focuses primarily on projects in the industrial, commercial and institutional sectors of the general contracting industry.
+Bird provides a comprehensive range of construction services from new construction for industrial, commercial, and institutional markets; to industrial MRO services, heavy civil construction and contract surface mining; as well as vertical infrastructure including, electrical, mechanical, and specialty trades.
+The Company operates as a general contractor in the Canadian construction market with offices in: St. John's, Halifax, Wabush, Montreal, Ottawa, Sudbury, Toronto, Mississauga, Cambridge, Winnipeg, Saskatoon, Calgary, Edmonton, Lethbridge, Red Deer, Vancouver, Richmond, Victoria, and Nanaimo.
+The Company and its predecessors have been in operation for over 100 years.